BradleyCulley/bradleyculley.github.io/_posts/2024-01-26-the-mirror.md

 <p>
     He leaned closer and read the words to himself under his breath.
-    It was a quote he'd seen somewhere, but couldn't remember where: "The closer you get to the truth, the simpler it becomes".
+    It was a quote he'd seen somewhere, but couldn't remember where: "The closer you get to the truth, the simpler it becomes."
 </p>